Tom Butime

 He served as State Minister for Communications from 13 January 2005 until February 2006.
-After the general elections in February 2006, he was named State Minister for Karamoja Affairs, a posting he declined to assume.
+After the general elections in February 2006, he was named State Minister for Karamoja Affairs, a portfolio he declined.
 In 2011, Butime contested for the position of Representative of Mwenge County North, but lost to David Muhumuza.

-Previously, Butime was the Minister of Internal Affairs from July 6, 1996 to July 2001, and he also served as Minister of State for Refugees and Disaster Preparedness during that time.
-From 2001 until a cabinet reshuffle in January 2005, Butime served as Minister of State for International Cooperation and served as acting Foreign Minister from March 2004 to January 2005.
+Previously, Butime was the Minister of Internal Affairs from July 6, 1996 to July 2001, and also served as Minister of State for Refugees and Disaster Preparedness during that time.
+From 2001 until a cabinet reshuffle in January 2005, Butime served as Minister of State for International Cooperation and from March 2004 to January 2006 as acting Foreign Minister.

-He is a trained Cinematographer.
-His hobby is soccer, with Manchester United as his favourite Premier league side.
-He also enjoys farming.